TodePond/TodePondDotCom/wikiblogarden/tadi-web/death/clean-start/readme.md

 ## A clean start for the web

-There's a fab article by [Tom MacWright](https://macwright.com/about/) called [A clean start to the web](https://macwright.com/2020/08/22/clean-starts-for-the-web).
+There's a fab article by [Tom MacWright](https://macwright.com/about/) called [A clean start for the web](https://macwright.com/2020/08/22/clean-starts-for-the-web).

 The article outlines some of the web's biggest issues.
 It spells out how we're losing control of the browsers that we use.
 And how it's increasingly monopolised by a just few megacorps.